glouw/pather/README.md

 Collaborative diffusion path finding.

-Time complexity purely depends on map size (or hero aura size with a bit of a tweaking).
+    make; ./pather

 Dependencies:

     SDL2-devel

+Time complexity purely depends on map size (or hero aura size with a bit of a tweaking).

 ![](img/pather.gif)